-- 1. Your own testimony: Your own testimony is important.
+- 1) Your own testimony: Your own testimony is important.
 You will have an opportunity to explain what happened.
 You should remember the dates and times of the incident.
 Give as many facts as possible about the current abusive incident and any past incidences.
 A judge will hear about incidences that may have happened within the past few years.
-A judge may not consider an incident that happened more than five years ago. - Photos: You should bring photos of bruises, injuries, or damaged property.
+A judge may not consider an incident that happened more than five years ago. - 2) Photos: You should bring photos of bruises, injuries, or damaged property.
 The person who took the pictures should be available at the hearing to testify that he or she took the pictures.
-Besides your own testimony, pictures are often the best type of evidence. - Written Communication from Defendant: Threatening or abusive letters, emails, and text messages may be used as evidence.
-You must explain when you received the communication and how you know it was from the Defendant. - Taped voicemail messages: Threatening or abusive recorded messages from the Defendant may be used as evidence.
-You must state when you received the message and how you know it was the Defendant who left the message. - Bills showing financial loss: A Plaintiff may be paid back for any financial expenses caused by the abusive actions of the Defendant. - Witnesses: If other people actually saw or heard the abuse, you should bring them to court to testify.
-They may need to be served with a subpoena, discussed below in #8. - You should bring copies of any hospital records, police reports, abuse reports, phone records and taped conversations to use in court if the judge allows it.
-It is completely up to the judge whether he or she will consider that type of evidence. - If you want a police officer or other professional to testify on your behalf, you will need to send them a subpoena to appear in court on your behalf.
+Besides your own testimony, pictures are often the best type of evidence. - 3) Written Communication from Defendant: Threatening or abusive letters, emails, and text messages may be used as evidence.
+You must explain when you received the communication and how you know it was from the Defendant. - 4) Taped voicemail messages: Threatening or abusive recorded messages from the Defendant may be used as evidence.
+You must state when you received the message and how you know it was the Defendant who left the message. - 5) Bills showing financial loss: A Plaintiff may be paid back for any financial expenses caused by the abusive actions of the Defendant. - 6) Witnesses: If other people actually saw or heard the abuse, you should bring them to court to testify.
+They may need to be served with a subpoena, discussed below in #8. - 7) You should bring copies of any hospital records, police reports, abuse reports, phone records and taped conversations to use in court if the judge allows it.
+It is completely up to the judge whether he or she will consider that type of evidence.